0xLighthouse/snapshot-copeland-results/README.md

-# Copeland scoring
+# Snapshot Copeland scoring

 * This project uses `pnpm`

 Once a Snapshot vote has been executed.
-Use this libary to compute the final results.
+This libary can be configured to compute the final rankings.

 ## Options